Follow DMSCA on

 Her local and national activities include: Member, Board of Trustees, United Way of Central Jersey, Red Cross of Central Jersey, Board Member and Chair, South Central Ohio Minority Supplier Development Council, Advisory Board Member of Cincinnati Supplier Development Council, Corporate Member, Greater Cincinnati Regional Chamber Minority Business Accelerator Initiative and Cincinnati/Kentucky AA Chamber.

-The DMSCA CMP Management Team consists of a core group of independent manufacturing, process, and logistical sub-contractors coordinated through the CMP Management Team Managers that support DMSCA Management.
+The DMSCA CMP Management Team consists of a core group of independent Supply Chain, Sourcing, Manufacturing, Process, and Logistical sub-contractors.

 Ed Buck- DMSCA Managing Engineer -CPIM, SCOR-P, ASQ-CSSBB, CMRP